PaoloMazzon/Astro/docs/classes/Font.md

 ## Font
-You may render text with a call to `lib/Renderer::draw_font`.
+You may render text with a call to `Renderer.draw_font`.

  + [open](#open)
  + [size](#size)